MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-copilot-faq.md

 Here are some frequently asked questions from customers of Sales Copilot in Dynamics 365 Sales.

 ## Q. How does the data flow between Dynamics and AOAI endpoints?** <br>
-When you type a query in copilot we pass the relevant data to AOAI via our plugins and services.
+When you type a query in copilot, we pass the relevant data to AOAI via our plugins and services.
 We will release a high level architecture document around the GA timeframe.

 **Have we opted out of abuse monitoring and human review?**
 Yes.
 Our AOAI resources have opted out of [this feature](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy#how-can-customers-get-an-exemption-from-abuse-monitoring-and-human-review).

 **Q. What data is included in the requests?** <br>
-This varies as per the type of request made.
-For eg. when you attempt to summarize your opportunity the revelant fields of the opportunity and associated metadata is pushed to the AOAI endpoint to generate a summary.
+The data included in the requests varies as per the type of request made.
+For example, when you attempt to summarize your opportunity the revelant fields of the opportunity and associated metadata is pushed to the AOAI endpoint to generate a summary.

 **Q. Is any of my data retained outside my CRM?** <br>
 We do not retain any of your data in any new data store.
 You can read more about the AOAI data and privacy committments [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/faq#data-and-privacy)